jorgensigvardsson/sysrepo-examples/README.md

 # Sysrepo design choices/questions
+## Caveat Emptor

+I have used sysrepo as distributed by Ubuntu 21.10.
+This version (`1.4.70`) is a lot older than the currently released version which is 2.0.53 (as of 2021-12-13).
+The examples on the master branch on https://github.com/sysrepo/sysrepo uses an API that is not consistent with the version on Ubuntu.
+If you want to run the examples in this repository, you may need to have a look at the examples in the offical sysrepo repository, and adjust the code accordingly.
+The API changes aren't huge, so there shouldn't be any issues.
+The examples affected by the API difference have been documented as such.

 ## Direct or indirect integration?

 As the diagram in https://netopeer.liberouter.org/doc/sysrepo/master/html/ illustrates, there are two major approaches to integrate applications with sysrepo: